 In addition to the Chicago Mind and Body blog, Sarah is an Expert Topic Contributor for the Good Therapy website.
 You can read those entries here.

 Sarah’s Food Philosophy

 Nutrition science is relatively young and there have been a lot of changes in dietary recommendations just in the past few decades.
 The food industry is also a business, so it’s challenging to interpret which information is accurate and well-intentioned.
 Additionally, all bodies are different and there is no one-size-fits-all approach.
-Sarah has seen many struggle with body image, emotional eating and self-criticism for not achieving the unrealistic “perfect body” they believe society expects of them.
+Sarah has seen many struggle with body image, emotional eating and self-criticism as a result of external pressures.
 These are just some reasons why Sarah rejects diet culture.

-Not all clients come to sessions to talk about food, but if it is part of a counseling session, Sarah’s goal is to provide psychoeducation about what nutrition information is available while shifting rigid, all-or-nothing thinking about food.
-By eliminating labels about food and eating, body-image and emotional punishment, room can be made for self-acceptance while extinguishing triggers to binge or avoid.
-Mindful eating and Cognitive Behavioral strategies are often used to redirect negative beliefs and replace them with practices that better serve you.
+Not all clients come to sessions to talk about their relationship with food, but if it is part of a counseling session, Sarah’s goal is to provide the basics on what nutrition information is available while shifting rigid thought patterns about food.
+By eliminating labels about food, body-image or shame, room can be made for self-acceptance while extinguishing triggers to binge or restrict.
+Mindful and intuitive eating and cognitive-behavioral strategies are often used to shift negative beliefs, connect to the body’s needs and replace with practices that better serve the individual.